rootwork/rootwork.org/hugo/content/blog/2008-01-01/index.md

 **When might you not want to use Drupal?**

 - For those completely new to Drupal, it can have a significant learning curve.
-  We’re not talking Photoshop here, but much of the terminology and structure of the site can be unfamiliar to new users, even those familiar with other CMSes.
+  We're not talking Photoshop here, but much of the terminology and structure of the site can be unfamiliar to new users, even those familiar with other CMSes.
-  If you need a hot website tomorrow and can’t spring for a paid developer, it might make more sense to go with a CMS you already know.
+  If you need a hot website tomorrow and can't spring for a paid developer, it might make more sense to go with a CMS you already know.
-- Drupal is an excellent platform for blogs, and allows you to build in a lot of community and social-networking features that can strengthen your blog’s appeal.
+- Drupal is an excellent platform for blogs, and allows you to build in a lot of community and social-networking features that can strengthen your blog's appeal.
 However, [WordPress](https://wordpress.org/), another free open-source software, is specifically oriented toward blogs.
-The learning curve is significantly less, and it’s somewhat easier to theme (design).
-If you’re primarily a designer and you want a straightforward blog site without having to ever see a line of PHP code, WordPress may well be a better option.
+The learning curve is significantly less, and it's somewhat easier to theme (design).
+If you're primarily a designer and you want a straightforward blog site without having to ever see a line of PHP code, WordPress may well be a better option.
 Like Drupal, it has an excellent community of developers and contributers, and many of its plugins can also stretch its capabilities to encompass social-networking-oriented functions.
-- If you absolutely need a website tomorrow — a simple blog or “brochureware” site giving the basics of a new campaign and a place to post updates and press releases, your best bet may be [Joomla](https://www.joomla.org/).
-Like Drupal and WordPress, it’s free, open-source and has lots of developers, many of them involved in nonprofits and advocacy campaigns.
-It is somewhat harder to design to not look like “a Joomla site” but there’s no question that it’s faster to set up and publish a simple website.
+- If you absolutely need a website tomorrow -- a simple blog or "brochureware" site giving the basics of a new campaign and a place to post updates and press releases, your best bet may be [Joomla](https://www.joomla.org/).
+Like Drupal and WordPress, it's free, open-source and has lots of developers, many of them involved in nonprofits and advocacy campaigns.
+It is somewhat harder to design to not look like "a Joomla site" but there's no question that it's faster to set up and publish a simple website.
-- Free software is great and all, but if you have no budget and no design or programming resources in-house, you may want to stick with that commercial CMS you know — or even Dreamweaver or FrontPage sites.
-The cost of free software is the development time, and that isn’t an insignificant concern.
-If you’re planning a big campaign and have a budget or in-house developers, I highly recommend one of the open-source CMSes because of all of the strengths mentioned above (and particularly that they won’t lock you into some horrible proprietary code nightmare).
+- Free software is great and all, but if you have no budget and no design or programming resources in-house, you may want to stick with that commercial CMS you know -- or even Dreamweaver or FrontPage sites.
+The cost of free software is the development time, and that isn't an insignificant concern.
+If you're planning a big campaign and have a budget or in-house developers, I highly recommend one of the open-source CMSes because of all of the strengths mentioned above (and particularly that they won't lock you into some horrible proprietary code nightmare).
 But not every nonprofit will have that luxury, and you should carefully consider if you have the money or staff time to build a site from scratch.